apify/apify-ts/README.md

 ## Contributing

-Your code contributions are welcome, and you'll be praised to eternity!
+Your code contributions are welcome!
 If you have any ideas for improvements, either submit an issue or create a pull request.
 For contribution guidelines and the code of conduct, see [CONTRIBUTING.md](https://github.com/apify/apify-ts/blob/master/CONTRIBUTING.md).

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/apify/apify-ts/blob/master/LICENSE.md) file for details.
+This project is open-source and licensed under a Non-commercial and Limited Commercial Use License - see the [LICENSE.md](https://github.com/apify/apify-ts/blob/master/LICENSE.md) file for details.